andii333/nodeJS/module4/task2/README.txt

 5. Test using file size 2GB or higher.

 To start server, you need to enter command in the terminal: " npm run task2".

+To check result: open index.html file in browser (when server is running) and click button, after wait 8 minute and csv 2GB file will be downloaded.

-To display result with your sizeLimit, you need to do request with json {
+To display result in postman with your sizeLimit, you need to do request with json {
   "limit": yourSizeLimit,
   "type": "size"